-Putnam accused over 62 people, and with her friends, seemed to have had a hand in all the executions of supposed witches.
-She is also the only one of the group to express remorse; apologising in later life for her part in the Salem Witch Trials.
+Putnam accused over 62 people in Salem town and, with her friends, seemed to have had a hand in all the executions of supposed witches.
+She is also the only one of the group to express remorse; apologizing in later life for her part in the Salem Witch Trials.

 Finally, in 2001, Massachusetts passed an act exonerating all the victims of the Salem Witch Trials, naming each as innocent.

 1. How did the Salem Witch Trials End?

 The Salem Witch Trials came to an abrupt end in May 1693.

 On 29th September 1692, Governor Phips returned home from a brief stint away.
 He fast learned many high-profile individuals had been accused of witchcraft – including Phips’ own wife.